MucaGinger/PIC32MX-Peripheral-Libs/Spi/README.md

 ## Data Types and Structures

 Note that only `struct` types are outlined here.
-Other. `enum` types are assumed to be self-explanatory to the reader.
+Other, `enum` types are assumed to be self-explanatory to the reader.

 ### `SpiStandardConfig_t`